MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P12-Adding-Effects/content.md

 #Summary

 Well done!
+You learnt to:

-Now you know how to create particle effects and make them play when certain events in your game occur.
+- Create your own custom particle effects and make them play when certain events in your game occur
+- Play SFX

 In the next chapter you will be adding animated penguins to the sidelines.